AlessandroBagnoli/pleo-be-challenge/README.md

 scheduling, and we separated responsibilities from Antaeus.
 We still need one thing to figure out though: how to tell Antaeus to initiate the billing process?
 I had two possible approaches in mind:

-* Do a standard HTTP call to Antaeus leveraging the already in place HTTP controller
+* Do an HTTP call to Antaeus leveraging the already in place HTTP controller.
-* Publish a message on a messaging service
+* Publish a message on a messaging service.

 I decided to go with the second option in order to decouple as much as possible the scheduler from Antaeus.
 In order to achieve that, I chose Google PubSub as my go-to messaging service.
 Again, also PubSub has been containerized, using the